-Over April and May 2020, we sought a range of views to start developing an outcomes framework for mental health and wellbeing.
+Over April and May 2020, the Initial Commission sought a range of views to start developing an outcomes framework for mental health and wellbeing.

-When we started this work, our aim was to ensure that everyone could have their say on how the system will monitor, measure and improve our country's mental health and wellbeing.
-However, due to COVID-19 we had to change our approach and target organisations that represent the people and diversity of Aotearoa New Zealand.
+When they started this work, their aim was to ensure that everyone could have their say on how the system will monitor, measure and improve our country's mental health and wellbeing.
+However, due to COVID-19, the Initial Commission had to change our approach and target organisations that represent the people and diversity of Aotearoa New Zealand.

 People said the WHO definition does not reflect an indigenous view, is too individualistic, and is overly focused on what the person can do for society through ‘work’.
 People thought we should have a definition that reflects Te Tiriti o Waitangi, acknowledges people have a social nature and acknowledges the concepts of whānaunatanga, belonging and connection.
 A definition should also talk about meaning and purpose rather than production.
 Language should be non-binary, ‘their’ rather than ‘his or her’.